LucasWthompson/LucasWthompson/README.md

 ### 🧰 Cybersecurity Projects

 📊 [**Creating a SIEM with Azure**](https://github.com/LucasWthompson/SIEM-in-Azure-Project)
-Built a cloud-native SIEM pipeline using Microsoft Sentinel and Log Analytics
+Built a cloud-native SIEM pipeline using Microsoft Azure and Log Analytics

 ---